milkshakechat/dairyfarm/IAM.md

 AWS_KEYFILE_BASE64=ayJ0eXBlIjoi....291bnQuY29tIn0=
 ```

-Then `secrets.ts:accessSecretVersion` will be able to read from the secret manager.
+Then `secrets.ts:accessSecretVersionGCP` will be able to read from the secret manager.
 Those secrets are listed here:

 - ㊙️ `firebase-init` is the firebase init json used for Firebase Admin SDK.
 Make sure you upload a json file.
 -